narengan/cis/managing-for-security.md

 Some customers use separate IP ranges for HTTP and non-HTTP traffic, thereby allowing them to proxy all records pointing to their HTTP IP range, and to obscure all non-HTTP traffic with a different IP subnet.

 ## Best practice 2: Configure your Security Level selectively
 Your **Security Level** establishes the sensitivity of our **IP Reputation Database**.
-IBM CIS sees over 1 billion unique IP addresses every month, from more than 4 million websites, which allows our system to quickly and automatically identify malicious actors and prevent them from reaching your web assets.
+IBM CIS sees over 1 billion unique IP addresses every month, from more than 4 million websites, which allows our system to identify malicious actors and prevent them from reaching your web assets.
 To prevent negative interactions or false positives, configure your **Security Level** by domain to heighten security where necessary, and to decrease it where appropriate.

 ### Increase the Security Level for Sensitive Areas to 'High'
 You can increase this setting by adding a **Page Rule** for administration pages or login pages, to reduce brute-force attempts: